SarahMcN25/programming_for_D.A.project/README.md

 ## **Badges**

 ### NB viewer

-[Nbviewer](https://nbviewer.org/) is an online tool created by the Jupyter community for rendering notebooks in static form.

 You can view this notebook on nbviewer by clicking on the following badge:

 [![nbviewer](https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg)](https://nbviewer.org/github/SarahMcN25/programming_for_D.A.project/blob/main/project.ipynb)

 ### Binder

-[Mybinder](https://mybinder.org/) is an online service where you can share a notebook in an interactive way.

 You can view this notebook on mybinder by clicking on the following badge:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/SarahMcN25/programming_for_D.A.project.git/HEAD)